linnovate/mean/README.md

 ###Settings Object
 The settings object is a persistance object that is stored in the packages collection and allows for saving persistant information per package such as configuration options or admin settings for the package.

-  //Receives two arguments the first being the settings object the second
-  //is a callback function
+  Receives two arguments the first being the settings object the second is a callback function

     MyPackage.settings({'someSetting':'some value'},function (err, settings) {
         //you will receive the settings object on success });

     // Another save settings example this time with no callback